TobikoData/sqlmesh/docs/guides/configuration.md

 ### Models

-Configuration options for SQLMesh models.
-These options are in the [models](../reference/configuration.md#models) section of the configuration reference page.

-The `model_defaults` configuration is **required** and must contain a value for the `dialect` key.
+The `model_defaults` key is **required** and must contain a value for the `dialect` key.
 All SQL dialects [supported by the SQLGlot library](https://github.com/tobymao/sqlglot/blob/main/sqlglot/dialects/dialect.py) are allowed.
 Other values are set automatically unless explicitly overridden in the model definition.

+All supported `model_defaults` keys are listed in the [models configuration reference page](../reference/model_configuration.md#model-defaults).

 Example configuration: